Gayanukaa/Smart-Fan/README.md

 ## Distance Estimation and Servo Control

-The system uses a Mediapipe model for face detection, and OpenCV for processing the video feed from the webcamera connected to the Raspberry Pi.
+The system uses a **Mediapipe** model for face detection, and **OpenCV** for processing the video feed from the webcamera connected to the Raspberry Pi.

 - Face Detection: The algorithm detects faces in real-time, drawing bounding boxes around them.
-- Distance Measurement The area of the bounding box is used to estimate the distance to the face and angles.
+- Distance Measurement: The area of the bounding box is used to estimate the distance to the face and angles.

 Here is a brief snippet of the core logic for face detection and servo control: